bigcommerce/catalyst/README.md

 ```bash
  mv .env.example .env.local
  ```
-Update `.env.local` with your access-token, and store-hash
+Update `.env.local` with your access-token, store-hash and channel-id.

 3. Run the development server: